 Resource/Material Category No Action Alternative Overhaul Alternative New Facility Alternative Location 3/4 and Location 6 Waste Managemen t Impacts (cont.)
 RCRA Hazardous Waste While ECF operations continue, there would be no impact from RCRA hazardous waste since waste generation volumes would not change.
 If ECF operations cease, RCRA hazardous waste generation could decrease.
 Refurbishment Period: There would be small impacts from an increase in the average annual generation rate for RCRA hazardous waste of approximately 25 cubic meters (30 cubic yards).
 Post-Refurbishment Operational Period: There would be no impact from RCRA hazardous waste since waste generation volumes would not increase.
-Construction Period: There would be small impacts from an increase in the average annual generation rate for RCRA hazardous waste from the disposal of unused chemicals remaining after construction.Transition Period: There would be no impact from RCRA hazardous waste since waste generation volumes would not increase.New Facility Operational Period: There would be no impact from RCRA hazardous waste since waste generation volumes would not increase.New Facility Operational Period: There would be no impact from RCRA hazardous waste since waste generation volumes would not increase.
+Construction Period: There would be small impacts from an increase in the average annual generation rate for RCRA hazardous waste from the disposal of unused chemicals remaining after construction.
+Transition Period: There would be no impact from RCRA hazardous waste since waste generation volumes would not increase.
+New Facility Operational Period: There would be no impact from RCRA hazardous waste since waste generation volumes would not increase.
 TSCA Waste While ECF operations continue, there would be no impact from TSCA waste since waste generation volumes would not change.
 If ECF operations cease, TSCA waste generation could decrease.
-There would be no impact fr waste generation volumes w om TSCA waste since vould not change.
+There would be no impact from TSCA waste during the Overhaul Alternative periods since none would be generated.
+There would be no impact from TSCA waste during the New Facility Alternative periods since waste generation volumes would not increase.